Search for a fallen Law Enforcement Hero.

 Personal Information / Third-Party Suppliers and Service Providers

 The National Law Enforcement Officers Memorial Fund uses its best efforts to respect the privacy of its online visitors, supporters and constituents.
 On our site, we do not collect personally identifiable information from individuals unless they provide it to us voluntarily and knowingly.
 This information is used solely by the National Law Enforcement Officers Memorial Fund for internal purposes or for the purposes of the product or service for which the information was disclosed.
-In general, we do not require you to register or provide personal information to us in order to view our site, although registration may be required for certain products or services or sections of our site (such as posting an entry to the Officer Roll Call).
+In general, we do not require you to register or provide personal information to us in order to view our site, although registration may be required for certain products or services or sections of our site.

 How We Use "Cookies"